FENECON Industrial S — Assembly and Operating Instructions

 -

-The product may only be transported using the means of transportation specified by the manufacturer. (see 13.3 Transportation procedure)
+The product must only be transported using the means of transport specified by the manufacturer (see [Transport procedure]).

 Residual risks: